-A survey of the environment to provide an understanding of and respect for the ecosystems upon which the human species is dependent.
+A survey of the environment to provide an understanding of and respect for the ecosystems upon which the human species is despect for the ecosystems upon which the human species is despected to the condense of the condense pendent.
 Fall offering in even-numbered years.